-- Compare bleeding risk among various patient populations receiving a direct oral anticoagulant. - 2.
-Review management strategies for reversal of the anticoagulant effect of direct oral anticoagulants. - 3.
-Describe drugs in the pipeline for management of bleeding associated with direct oral anticoagulant use.
+- 1. Compare bleeding risk among various patient populations receiving a targeted oral anticoagulant. - 2.
+Review management strategies for reversal of the anticoagulant effect of targeted oral anticoagulants. - 3.
+Describe drugs in the pipeline for management of bleeding associated with targeted oral anticoagulant use.